-29 May 2019: The European Commission adopts its Opinion on Bosnia and Herzegovina’s application for EU membership
+29 May 2019: The European Commission issues its Opinion on Bosnia and Herzegovina’s application for EU membership

 9 December 2016: The European Commission’s Questionnaire handed over to Bosnia and Herzegovina